Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-standard-premium-application-gateway-public/README.md

 ## Notes

-- Front Door Standard/Premium is currently in preview.
-- Front Door Standard/Premium is not currently available in the US Government regions.
 - For simplicity, this sample does not follow best practices around end-to-end HTTPS.
 The sample is configured as follows:
   - Front Door requires HTTPS connections to the Front Door endpoint, and HTTP connections are automatically redirected to HTTPS.
   - When Front Door sends requests to Application Gateway, it does so using HTTP and not HTTPS.
 This is to avoid configuring TLS certificates on Application Gateway.